Louis Grell Foundation

-May, 2018 update – murals DISCOVERED -All images Copyright protected-
+May, 2018 update – new murals DISCOVERED -All images Copyright protected-

-November, 2020 update – only known photograph of a Grell Purple Cow mural on the wall (see text below)
+November, 2020 update – a new photograph of a Grell Purple Cow mural on the wall (see text below).

 In 1953 Doris Day sang a song about A Purple Cow

 Beginning some time in the late 1930’s, the Albert Pick Hotel chain began introducing Purple Cow sandwich and coffee shops to their patrons usually on street level near the hotel lobby entrance.
-Shortly thereafter, Mr. Pick approached Grell – who had already been commissioned by Pick to paint countless public room murals throughout the large hotel chain – with a proposal to paint murals for his restaurants and shops based on Gelett Burgess’s 1895 Purple Cow poem published in his magazine called The Lark.
+Shortly thereafter, Mr. Pick approached Grell, who had already been commissioned by Pick to paint countless public room murals throughout the large hotel chain, with a proposal to paint murals for his restaurants and shops based on Gelett Burgess’s May 1895 Purple Cow poem published in the magazine called The Lark.
 Grell was reluctant at first professing “[n]ever having made a cartoon in my life before, I hesitated, and told him that I did not think I could do it for that reason.
-After some persuasion, however, I decided to try my hand at this type of painting-and the result is the numerous Purple Cow paintings that have left my studio since then (Pick Topicks, AND NOW WE WANT YOU TO MEET Mr. Louis Grell ARTIST-CREATOR OF OUR PUBLIC ROOM AND PURPLE COW MURALS, May 1948, vol. 6 No. 5, pp. 6-7).”
+After some persuasion, however, I decided to try my hand at this type of painting-and the result is the numerous Purple Cow paintings that have left my studio since then (Albert Pick Hotels, Pick Topicks, AND NOW WE WANT YOU TO MEET Mr. Louis Grell ARTIST-CREATOR OF OUR PUBLIC ROOM AND PURPLE COW MURALS, May 1948, vol. 6 No. 5, pp. 6-7).”
 Grell’s comment that he had never “made” a cartoon before struck researchers at the foundation as odd, but upon further examination, his comment rings true since his few cartoons for Straight Grain were sketches and we believe Grell to be referring to murals and paintings.

 By 1956, at least ten of the Albert Pick Hotels had at least one coffee or sandwich shop boasting Purple Cow murals; two hotels had both Purple Cow sandwich and coffee shops representing an estimated total production of sixty individual Purple Cow murals (four to seven murals each).